frantzmiccoli/drkns/README.md

 CLI interface
 ===

+The command line interface offers the following commands :

 ```
 # Checks that the configuration makes sense (no output is a good sign
 drkns check

 # List all steps
 drkns list

+# Restore previous execution information from S3
+# Assuming an environment variable DRKNS_S3_PATH exists under the form
+# "s3://buck3t/d1r"
+drkns sync in

+# also available for something like
+# drkns sync in s3://buck3t/d1r

 # Runs all steps
 drkns run